-Any business relies upon keeping a core of loyal customers who continually come back to purchase their goods and services.
+Any business relies on being able to retain a core of loyal customers who continually come back to purchase their goods and services.
 Without a solid core, firms rely on the ebbs and flows of the market, leaving them exposed when times are hard.
-That’s why customer retention is such a huge challenge, and why investing in the latest ERP software is a smart business move.

 ERP and CRM - The Basics

-Provide Employees With All Of The Information They Need To Support Customers
+Provide Employees With The Information They Need To Support Customers

 With ERP and CRM software installed, you can quickly tell which customers are most likely to make late payments, and which customers make the most purchases.

 It's easy to target those customers who are most likely to pay on time and make a purchase, and to make less reliable customers a slightly lower priority.
 This helps to make resource use as efficient as possible.

 Customer retention is also about building a strong support system for when things go wrong.
 ERP and CRM software can help to create responsive, effective customer support services that will provide useful information when clients make enquiries.
 Employees can access the client's purchase history at a glance, and they can also provide accurate information about issues like supply times.